Merzasphor/MWSE/docs/source/types/niSourceTexture.md

 ### `height`

+*Read-only*.
 The height of the texture.

 **Returns**: